 Calibrade Wearasers & Weardiscs

-H-10 Calibrade - A non-resilient, vitrified Wearaser that provides medium abrasive action.
+H-10 Calibrade - A non-resilient, vitrified Wearaser that provides harsh abrading action.

-H-18 Calibrade - A non-resilient, vitrified Wearaser that provides a medium - coarse abrasive action.
+H-18 Calibrade - A non-resilient, vitrified Wearaser that provides a severe abrading action.

-H-22 Calibrade - A non-resilient, vitrified Wearaser produces a coarse abrasion.
+H-22 Calibrade - A non-resilient, vitrified Wearaser produces a extreme abrading action.

-H-38 Calibrade - A non-resilient, vitrified abrading wheel that provides a mild abrasion.
+H-38 Calibrade - A non-resilient, vitrified abrading wheel that provides a medium abrading action.
 Comprised of very fine abrasive particles, similar to a polishing stone.

 Prior to testing, Calibrade Wearasers should be refaced with the Diamond Coating applied to the Wearaser Depth Gage / Sharpener.
 To prevent sharp edges, utilize this tool to chamfer the edge of the Wearaser.